0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-1.md

 Find-PSRemotingLocalAdminAccess
 ```
 ![Result](/img/crtp/result3.png){: width="972" height="589" }
+_studentx has administrative access on dcorp-adminsrv and on the student machine_

-We can connect to the machine with local administrative access using winrs or powershell remoting.
+So, studentx has administrative access on **dcorp-adminsrv** and on the **student machine.** We can connect to the machine with local administrative access using winrs or powershell remoting.
 ### Using winrs
 ```bash
 winrs -r:dcorp-adminsrv cmd